ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 1. /covid/status/countries
 2. /covid/status/countries/{iso_code}

-## Create a package for your code
+## Create the project for your code

-Ballerina uses packages to group code.
-In this case, a package with the default module is created by executing the following command.
+Ballerina uses projects to group code.
+You need to create a Ballerina project and write the business logic in it.

+In the terminal, execute the command below to create the Ballerina project for the API implementation:

+> **Note:** For more information on Ballerina packages, see [Organizing Ballerina code](/learn/organizing-ballerina-code/).

 ```bash
 $ bal new covid19 -t service
 ```

-This creates a folder named `covid19` along with a sample code for service.
+This creates a package with the default module (i.e., a folder named `covid19`) along with a sample code for the service.
 Navigate to the `covid19` directory, and execute the following command to start VSCode.

 ```bash
 $ code .